guillaumebriday/kamal-ansible-manager/README.md

 # Kamal Ansible Manager

-This is an [Ansible](https://www.ansible.com/) playbook to automatically optimize and secure your servers for [Kamal](https://kamal-deploy.org/).
+This is an [Ansible](https://www.ansible.com/) playbook to automatically optimize and secure your servers for [Kamal](https://kamal-deploy.org/), for Ubuntu only.

 ## What's inside?